Are you looking for a German Shepherd rescue in Alabama?

 Adopting a German Shepherd is always much cheaper than buying one from a breeder.

-Animals in shelters are frequently spayed, neutered, and vaccinated, saving you a lot of money and ensuring that the dog you’re taking home is healthy.
+Animals in shelters are frequently spayed, neutered, and vaccinated, which can save you a lot of money and ensure that the dog you’re taking home is healthy.

 In addition, most shelters only charge a nominal adoption fee (which is a small part of the costs the shelter incurs for the dog’s care).